Fieldnotes.scot · New project

 • Charlotte-specific diagnostic reflections

-• Further public fieldnotes and tools
+• Further public fieldnotes and practical tools

 What the project is not